 Jennings was married three times before meeting and marrying Colter in 1969.
 He told Rolling Stone that it changed his life.

-"When I met Jessie, I was pretty well at my lowest point.
+"When I met Jessi, I was pretty well at my lowest point.
 I weighed 138 pounds, and I was bent on self-destruction.
 Wallerin' in self-pity was the biggest part of it, stayin' depressed all the time and stoned.
 Jess was the best thing that ever happened to me."

 He helped her secure a record deal with RCA, and she officially changed her stage name to "Jessi Colter" (in honor of her great-grandfather Jesse Colter).
 The couple started recording together and Colter released her debut album A Country Star is Born, which unfortunately wasn't successful.
 She moved to Capitol Records in 1975.